It’s not easy to avoid your ex when she’s your schoolmate and team captain. Well, I’m not really avoiding her. But she’s everywhere I look.

 I let out a sigh.
 “It’s complicated.”

-She rested a hand on my back, “I’m here if you need someone to talk to, okay?”
+She rests a hand on my back, “I’m here if you need someone to talk to, okay?”

-“Thanks Ma," I hugged her before heading up to my room.
+“Thanks, Ma," I hug her before heading up to my room.

 My room is my safe haven.
 It’s the place where I’m most comfortable in.
 Here I can do whatever I want.
 I can chill, play games, workout, read, sleep.
 Whatever fits my mood.

-And as much as I just wanna lie down on the bed and rest my pounding head, I have better things to do.
-Quickly changing into a sando and boxers, I opened my laptop and logged into my chess account.
+And as much as I wanna lie down on the bed and rest my pounding head, I have better things to do.
+Quickly changing into a sando and boxers, I open my laptop and log in to my chess account.

-There have been a lot of new challenges since I played this morning.
-I scrolled through them until I found a worthy challenger.
+There have been a lot of new challenges since I last played this morning.
+I scroll through them until I find a worthy challenger.
 With 5,546 wins and 99 losses, he might prove to be a decent opponent.
-Before the game started, I sent him a message, “Hey, you ready play your hundredth loss?” with a smirk on my face.
+Before the game starts, I send him a message, “Hey, you ready to play your hundredth loss?”
+With a smirk on my face.

 This is gonna be fun.